Kevin McDine

-Kevin McDine (born 23 May 1985) is an English professional darts player currently residing in Wallsend.
+Kevin McDine (born 23 May 1985) is an English professional darts player from Wallsend.

 Career

 In November 2004, McDine reached the last 16 of the JR & Vauxhall Holiday Park 128 Plus Classic.
 He improved on that performance by reaching the semi-final of the Norfolk Open in November 2006.
 He won the Northants open in 2005 and 2006 and then joined the PDC in April 2007.

 During 2007, he made quick progress up the world rankings.
 He qualified for the group stages of the International Darts League and also made his first PDC Pro Tour final – the Irish Regional final of the UK Open, where he lost to Raymond van Barneveld.
-Having started the year at 214th, he had made it to 58th by the cut-off point for automatic qualification for the 2008 World Championship and finished 1 place short of qualifying through the players championship route – he also failed to make it through the qualifying tournament for the event.
+Having started the year at 214th, he had made it to 58th by the cut-off point for automatic qualification for the 2008 World Championship and finished one place short of qualifying through the players championship route – he also failed to make it through the qualifying tournament for the event.

 McDine qualified for the 2007 Grand Slam of Darts, making his way through a field of over 230 players at the ITV Wildcard Qualifying event.
 He produced an excellent set of results in the event.
 It raised his profile within the game dramatically as the event was shown on ITV1 & ITV4.
 McDine beat Peter Manley and Shaun Greatbatch in the group stages then beat World Matchplay & Grand Prix champion James Wade 10–7 and former World Champion Jelle Klaasen 10–3 before falling to Andy Hamilton 13–12 in the semi-final.
-Target darts sponsored him for this event and were impressed enough to offer him a full contract and are in the process of producing his own design of stone grip darts.
+Target darts sponsored him for this event and were impressed enough to offer him a full contract.

 McDine also won the PDC's award for Best TV Performance of the Year 2007 for his performance against James Wade in the Grand Slam with an average of 105.79 coming back from 6–3 down, recording an average of 120+ in the last 8 legs.

 McDine qualified for the 2008 World Matchplay through the PDC's Pro Tour Order of Merit.
 He beat Adrian Lewis 10–8 and Mark Walsh 13–9 to reach the quarter-finals where he lost to eventual winner Phil Taylor 16–6.